robotics-upo/4D-Radar-Odom/README.md

 ### 2. Optimization Node
 Once the radar and IMU data have been refined, this node handles:
-- **Pose Estimation**: Using the ego-velocity and filtered data, the node estimates the vehicle's pose.
+- **Pose Estimation**: Using the ego-velocity and IMU data, the node estimates the vehicle's pose.
 - **KeyFrame Management**: Manages key frames and ensures optimization over a sliding window.
 - **Graph Construction & Optimization**: Builds and optimizes a graph of the vehicle's poses using scan matching (GICP) and IMU constraints.